Skip to main content

 In scope:

-• Data sharing between OEM, TIER 1 and TIER N
+• Data sharing between vehicle manufacturer(OEM) and component supplier on TIER 1 to TIER N level

 • Earliest possible detection of potential issues with products and vehicles in usage